Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RAYufEKcGLk.md

 ### Transcript

-> for uh are we getting signs anytime soon uh soon no but yes you will you will get them we have confirmed that we will do them at some point at some point don't know when
+> for, are we getting signs anytime soon, soon no but yes you will you will get them we have confirmed that we will do them at some point at some point don't know when